evanwill/get-git/2-setup.md

 > Every GitHub repo has handy project management features builtin.
 > Check the [Issues](https://guides.github.com/features/issues/){:target="_blank"}, Projects, and Wiki tabs to start organizing your work!
+> To delete a repository, click on the "Settings" tab and scroll down to the bottom to find the delete button.

 ## Git Config